div9ya/div9ya/README.md

 "The best way to predict the future is to create it." – Alan Kay

 💡 *Tech excites me because: I love the idea of building **AI-driven, scalable solutions* that make life easier!
+😁  When I’m not coding, I enjoy playing **badminton** or going on long walks! 🚶‍♀️

 ---